Summer Learning Collection

 This interactive game will help students practice vocabulary while they are on summer break.

 Students think about their goals for the future as they create their own vision board.
 This activity is fantastic to help students think about the upcoming school year during the summer.

 In this exciting summer learning activity, students use easy-to-find materials to create water rockets.
 This activity requires adult supervision.

 Keep your students writing over the summer by having them invent their own literary characters.

-Your students will review fractions, ratios and decimals as they try to solve the crime.
+Keep your students reviewing fractions, ratios and decimals over the summer as they try to solve a crime.

-Rather than have your students write book reports about their summer reading, ask them to create these creative and useful bookmarks.
+Rather than have your students write book reports about their summer reading, ask them to make these creative and useful bookmarks.

 High School materials

-Help your students stay up-to-date with current events over the summer with this informative assignment.
+Help your students stay up to date on current events over the summer with this informative assignment.